 The purpose of this document is to provide guidance on the creation and management of account passwords in order to protect university information resources and reduce the risk of compromised accounts.
 For more information on password requirements, please see the UNC Charlotte Standard for Account Passwords.

 The guideline applies to all UNC Charlotte staff, faculty, students, associates, affiliates, contractors, volunteers, or visitors who have or are responsible for an account (or any form of access that supports or requires a password) on any system housing university information or that has access to the UNC Charlotte network.

 Direct any general questions about this guideline to your unit’s Information Security Liaison.
 If you have specific questions, please contact ITS Information Security Compliance at ISComplianceemail@example.com.

-- Passwords should never contain your last name, first name, email address, or the words “pass” or “word”.
+- Passwords should not contain your last name, first name, or email address.

 - Consider using a “passphrase” that will be easy to remember and substitute some letters with numbers or symbols.

-- Do not store passwords in a file on any computer system (including mobile devices) without using strong encryption.
+- Do not store passwords in a file unless the file is encrypted.

 ISO/IEC 27002 was adopted by The University of North Carolina at Charlotte in 2012.
 All standards and guidelines are based on this code of practice for Information Security Management.